 Vanillekipferl, crescent-shaped biscuits flavoured with vanilla and dusted with icing sugar, are synonymous with Austrian Christmases.
 The biscuits’ delicate, melt-in-the-mouth texture is a result of the ground almonds or hazelnuts mixed into the dough.
 Their crescent shape is a nod to Austria’s history, symbolising the Turkish crescent moon during the time of the Ottoman Empire.
 A vegetarian-friendly treat, vanillekipferl could be your go-to snack while relaxing by the fireplace.

-In the realm of hearty dishes, Carp ‘Wiener Art’ stands out.
+Carp ‘Wiener Art’ stands out in the realm of hearty dishes.
 A tradition in Klagenfurt and parts of Austria, this crumbed and fried fish is a staple at Christmas Eve dinners.
 The ‘Wiener Art’ or Viennese style of preparation resembles that of the famous Wiener schnitzel, but with a significant difference: carp is used instead of veal.
-While fish might seem an unusual choice for landlocked Austria, it’s actually a Christian tradition to eat fish on this holy night.
+While fish might seem an unusual choice for landlocked Austria, eating fish on this holy night is a Christian tradition.

 For vegetarians, krautfleckerl, or cabbage with pasta, is a beloved dish.
 Don’t let its simplicity fool you!
 The combination of sautéed cabbage with caramelised onions and hearty pasta creates a surprisingly comforting dish.
 While it may not be exclusive to the Christmas season, its warmth and heartiness make it a popular choice during the cold winter months.

 As for desserts, bratapfel, or baked apples, are a classic choice.
-Hollowed-out apples are filled with a mixture of nuts, spices and sometimes marzipan, then baked until tender.
+Hollowed-out apples are filled with a mixture of nuts, spices, and sometimes marzipan, then baked until tender.
 Often, they’re served with warm vanilla sauce.
-This dish is not only vegetarian-friendly but could also be made vegan by choosing the appropriate filling.
+This dish is vegetarian-friendly and could be made vegan by choosing the appropriate filling.

 Weihnachtsmarkt Klagenfurt